Doubling property for biLipschitz homogeneous geodesic surfaces: The surrounding function

-Let $\L_2$ be a collection of loops (each having size at most $Cr$) surrounding the $r$-balls centered at points in $\n_1$.
+Let $\L_2$ be a collection of loops (each having length at most $Cr$) surrounding the $r$-balls centered at the points in $\n_1$.
 Proceed inductively in this fashion, building up $k$ layers of surrounding loops in $X$.
 The union $\mathcal V_k\defeq\n_0\cup\ldots\cup \n_k$ has cardinality at most